-- Abutment -A wall supporting the end of a bridge or span, and sustaining the pressure of the abutting earth. - Apron A floor or lining of concrete, timber, or other suitable material at the toe of a dam, entrance or discharge side of a spillway, a chute, or other discharge structure, to protect the waterway from erosion from falling water or turbulent flow. - Backwater- The rise of the water level upstream due to an obstruction or constriction in the channel. - Backwater Curve -The term applied to the longitudinal profile of the water surface in an open channel when flow is steady but non-uniform. - Baffle Chute -A drop structure in a channel with baffles for energy dissipation to permit the lowering of the hydraulic energy gradient in a short distance to accommodate topography. - Baffles Deflector vanes, guides, grids, gratings, or similar devices constructed or placed in flowing water, to: (1) check or effect a more uniform distribution of velocities; (2) absorb energy; (3) divert, guide, or agitate the liquids; and (4) check eddy currents. - Calibration Process of checking, adjusting, or standardizing operating characteristics of instruments and model appurtenances on a physical model or coefficients in a mathematical model.
-The process of evaluating the scale readings of an instrument in terms of the physical quantity to be measured. - Channel a man-made drainageway or watercourse, generally constructed to straighten a stream or increase its capacity. - Channel Roughness -Irregularities in channel configuration that retard the flow of water and dissipate its energy. - Chute- An inclined conduit or structure used for conveying water to a lower level. - Conduit Any open or closed device for conveying flowing water. - Continuity -Continuity of flow exists between two sections of a pipe or channel when the same quantity of water passes the two cross sections and all intermediate cross sections at anyone instant. - Critical Flow -The state of flow for a given discharge at which the specific energy is a minimum with respect to the bottom of the conduit.
-The Froude Number is equal to 1.0 for critical flow conditions. - Crown- (I) The highest point on a transverse section of conduit, (2) the highest point of a roadway cross section. - Culvert- Large pipe or other conduit through which a small stream passes under a road or street. - Curb A vertical or sloping structure located along the edge of a roadway, normally constructed integrally with the gutter, which strengthens and protects the pavement edge and clearly defines the pavement edge to vehicle operators.
+Abutment -A wall supporting the end of a bridge or span, and sustaining the pressure of the abutting earth.

+Apron- A floor or lining of concrete, timber, or other suitable material at the toe of a dam, entrance or discharge side of a spillway, a chute, or other discharge structure, to protect the waterway from erosion from falling water or turbulent flow.

+Backwater- The rise of the water level upstream due to an obstruction or constriction in the channel.

+Backwater Curve -The term applied to the longitudinal profile of the water surface in an open channel when flow is steady but non-uniform.

+Baffle Chute -A drop structure in a channel with baffles for energy dissipation to permit the lowering of the hydraulic energy gradient in a short distance to accommodate topography.

+Baffles - Deflector vanes, guides, grids, gratings, or similar devices constructed or placed in flowing water, to: (1) check or effect a more uniform distribution of velocities; (2) absorb energy; (3) divert, guide, or agitate the liquids; and (4) check eddy currents.

+Calibration- Process of checking, adjusting, or standardizing operating characteristics of instruments and model appurtenances on a physical model or coefficients in a mathematical model.
+The process of evaluating the scale readings of an instrument in terms of the physical quantity to be measured.

+Channel Roughness -Irregularities in channel configuration which retard the flow of water and dissipate its energy.

+Chute- An inclined conduit or structure used for conveying water to a lower level.

+Conduit - Any open or closed device for conveying flowing water.

+Continuity -Continuity of flow exists between two sections of a pipe or channel when the same quantity of water passes the two cross sections and all intermediate cross sections at anyone instant.

+Critical Flow -The state of flow for a given discharge at which the specific energy is a minimum with respect to the bottom of the conduit.
+The Froude Number is equal to 1.0 for critical flow conditions.

+Crown- (I) The highest point on a transverse section of conduit, (2) the highest point of a roadway cross section.

+Culvert- Large pipe or other conduit through which a small stream passes under a road or street.

+Curb - A vertical or sloping structure located along the edge of a roadway, normally constructed integrally with the gutter, which strengthens and protects the pavement edge and clearly defines the pavement edge to vehicle operators.